Skip to content

 Here’s the money laid out honestly:

 The wedge is ownership.
-Every subscription service — human or AI — bills you every month and meters every call, so your cost goes up exactly when your business gets busier.
-I hand-deploy the receptionist once, you own the setup, and there’s no per-call meter running against you.
+Subscription services bill every month, and many meters rise with call volume.
+I hand-deploy the receptionist once, you own the setup, and there is no monthly fee to me.
+You still pay your own phone and AI usage directly, but the call flow is not trapped inside someone else’s dashboard.
 That’s the one thing a monthly SaaS competitor structurally can’t offer.
 I break the full comparison down on the AI receptionist pricing page, and I’ve done the raw hire-vs-AI math in this post on what a receptionist really costs.

 If you want to see your own number, the missed-call cost calculator will show you what unanswered Spanish and English calls are already costing you this month.